Bassett-Lowke was a toy company, based in Northampton, England founded by Wenman Joseph Bassett-Lowke

 and Franklin families sold their shares in 1967.

-In 1966 the company was acquired by Messrs Riley and Derry, and in the late 1980's by short-run white metal models.
+In 1966 the company was acquired by Messrs.
+Riley and Derry.
+An effort was made to revive the model railway short-run white metal models.
 These included a Burrell

 Type Traction Engine, Clayton Undertype Steam Wagon, Burrell Type Steam Roller, and London 'B' Type bus.
 The brand name was acquired by Corgi in 1996.
-This acquisition now enabled Corgi to link their car model and toy company with live steam gauge locomotives.
-Manufacturing was moved from Northhampton to Leicester England.
+This acquisition now enabled Corgi to link their car model and toy company with live steam and electric 'O' gauge locomotives.
+Manufacturing was moved from Northampton to Leicester England.
 Corgi re-launched the railway locomotive products in 1999 to commemorate the original company's 100th year.
 Under the Bassett-Lowke brand name, Corgi continued to produce a range of 'O' gauge locomotives that were individually made from sheet metal using soldered construction and that reflected those made in a bygone era.
 The company's intentions were to produce a limited number of each livery style and move onto the next item in a plan.
 Company literature stated that "Those involved in the production of Bassett-Lowke trains have a passion and knowledge of